When is a radiator not a radiator?

 I personally think that “hot-box” is a far superior moniker to use for radiators, but as the latter has stuck for some time now, I suppose it’s a case of “if it ain’t broken…”

-How does my radiator heat up a room?
+How does my radiator heat up my room?

 Convection currents are created when the air above your radiator heats and then cools and is then heated again.
 This process happens continuously whilst you have your heating on and the current moves the heat around the room making it nice and warm and toasty.